Enneagram Type Seven: The Enthusiast

 The SP Seven is practical and good at getting what they want.
 They have a network of alliances they can use to get what they need and rely heavily on those they trust.
 They are alert to opportunities and threats, and aware that missed opportunities may not present themselves again.
 While the SP Seven is cheerful, friendly, warm and chatty, they may also feel that the normal rules don’t apply to them which can be isolating.

-Social Type Sevens: Sacrifice
+Social Interaction Type Sevens: Sacrifice

 Social Sevens desire to not act on their gluttonous impulses and hide them behind charitable behavior.
 They will deny themselves in order to provide more for others and are often the responsible figure or helper in a group or family.
 They are enthusiastic, joyful and idealistic, but also conflicted by their more selfish motivations for being altruistic.
 They may rationalize behaviors, telling themselves and others they behave a certain way out of concern for others.

-1:1 Bonding Type Sevens: Suggestibility
+One-to-One Bonding Type Sevens: Suggestibility

 Enneagram Type Seven Wings